 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Deutsche Lufthansa reported total carbon emissions of approximately 42,942,000,000 kg CO2e, with Scope 1 emissions accounting for about 29,159,000,000 kg CO2e, Scope 2 emissions at approximately 124,000,000 kg CO2e, and Scope 3 emissions reaching about 13,734,000,000 kg CO2e.
-This represents a significant increase from 2023, where total emissions were about 36,976,000,000 kg CO2e.
+In 2024, Deutsche Lufthansa reported total carbon emissions of approximately 42,942,000,000 kg CO2e.
+This figure includes Scope 1 emissions of about 29,159,000,000 kg CO2e, Scope 2 emissions of approximately 124,000,000 kg CO2e, and Scope 3 emissions of around 13,734,000,000 kg CO2e.
+The previous year, 2023, saw total emissions of about 36,976,000,000 kg CO2e, with Scope 1 at approximately 26,822,000,000 kg CO2e, Scope 2 at about 161,000,000 kg CO2e, and Scope 3 at around 10,063,000,000 kg CO2e.
 Lufthansa has set ambitious climate commitments, aiming to halve its net carbon emissions by 2030 compared to 2019 levels, with a long-term goal of achieving carbon neutrality by 2050.
-This target encompasses all scopes of emissions, including Scope 1, 2, and 3.
-Specifically, the airline has committed to a 30.6% reduction in well-to-wake greenhouse gas emissions related to jet fuel per revenue tonne kilometre by 2030, using 2019 as the baseline year.
-Notably, Lufthansa Technik has already exceeded its target of a 25% reduction in Scope 1 and 2 emissions by 2025, achieving a 32% reduction compared to 2018 levels by the end of 2021.
-The airline's initiatives reflect a proactive approach to sustainability within the aviation sector, aligning with industry standards for climate action.
+This commitment encompasses all scopes of emissions, including significant targets for Scope 1 and Scope 2 emissions reductions.
+Specifically, Lufthansa Technik has already exceeded its target of a 25% reduction in Scope 1 and 2 emissions by 2025, achieving a 32% reduction by the end of 2021.
+Additionally, Lufthansa has committed to a 30.6% reduction in well-to-wake greenhouse gas emissions related to jet fuel per revenue tonne kilometre by 2030, as validated by the Science Based Targets initiative (SBTi).
+This target includes emissions from bioenergy feedstocks but excludes non-CO2e effects contributing to aviation-induced warming.
+Overall, Deutsche Lufthansa's climate strategy reflects a proactive approach to reducing its carbon footprint and addressing the challenges of climate change within the aviation sector.

 Access structured emissions data, company-specific emission factors, and source documents